 Two Supreme Court decisions – Graham v.
 Florida in 2010 and Miller v.
 Alabama in 2012 – have greatly reduced states’ power to sentence children to life without parole.
 These rulings also gave thousands of people chances for new sentencing hearings and release, but did not wholly abolish death-in-prison sentences for children.

-Each day in America, approximately 10,000 children are housed in adult jails and prisons, where they are five times more likely to be sexually assaulted than in juvenile facilities, and much more likely to commit suicide.
+Each day in America, approximately 10,000 children are housed in adult jails and prisons, where they are five times more likely to be sexually assaulted than in juvenile facilities, and much more likely to die by suicide.